 System Of A Down: Every album ranked from worst to best

-For a brief time there, around the turn of the century, System Of A Down were one of the biggest and arguably the single most important metal band in the world.
+For a brief time there, around the turn of the century, System Of A Down were one of the biggest and arguably the single most important metal bands in the world.
 They might have been lumped in with the nu-metal set, but their politicised, idiosyncratic and frequently barking mad noise sounded like no-one else on the planet.
 It certainly didn’t sound like something built for mainstream consumption, but three of their five studio albums would go on to debut at Number One in the U.S. album charts as the band exploded all around the world.

 Although SOAD have toured sporadically over the past decade, a much-anticipated and occasionally teased sixth album has never materialised.
 So that’s it.
-Just five albums, one of which was a platter of leftovers (sort of) and another two of which were essentially different slices of a double album.
+Just five albums, one of which was a platter of leftovers (sort of) and another two of which were essentially different slices of a double-album.

 Despite being released six months apart, Mezmerize and Hypnotize were both written and recorded at the same time.
-Which does beg the question of why Mezmerize hit so much harder than its companion piece.
+Which does beg the question: why does Mezmerize hit so much harder than its companion piece?
 Hypnotize – which currently stands as System Of A Down’s last official LP – certainly isn’t terrible.
 The buzzsaw energy of Attack makes for a great opener and the emotive closer Soldier Side (‘They were crying when their sons left / God is wearing black’) remains one of the band’s most underrated moments.
 In between there are more standout songs, but they’re peppered with one too many forgettable tracks and a general slump towards the album’s end.
 And the serving of ‘Banana terracotta terracotta pie’ on Vicinity Of Obscenity sounds like a Mighty Boosh outtake in a bad way, proving that even for SOAD there was (or should have been) a limit to the silliness.